eonarheim/eonarheim.github.io/docs/color.md

 ---

-Excalibur provides a simple abstraction over colors for the canvas that allows rgb, rgba, or hex input.
+Excalibur provides a simple abstraction over colors for the canvas that allows RGB, RGBA, or HEX input.

 ## Usage
 --------